-Australia is a great country – it’s beautiful and diverse – but there’s no denying that it’s a really, really odd place.
+Oz is a great country – it’s beautiful and diverse – but there’s no denying that it’s a really, really odd place.

+There are so many weird facts about Australia that you may or may not have been aware of.
 From quirky politicians, to obscure and archaic laws and some of the strangest biodiversity in the world… the Land Down Under has it all.

-Here are a few weird facts about Australia, which may assist you in many a trivia night in your future.
+Here are a few other weird facts about Australia, which may assist you in many a trivia night in your future.

-1. Australia was nearly almost Dutch
+1. Australia was very nearly Dutch

 Although James Cook reportedly “discovered” Australia in 1770, the Dutch had known about the country’s existence for years – in fact, since the early 1600s.

 Dutchman Abel Tasman stumbled upon Van Diemen’s Land (which was later named Tasmania after him in 1856) in 1642 and passed the coast of Australia two years later, dubbing it New Holland.
 If they’d beaten the English to settlement, I’d be sitting here typing this out in Dutch, which is a weird thought.